California coastal sage and chaparral: Trees

+California oak woodland occurs in moist areas usually up to 1500 m.
+These woodlands include oak species, such as coast live oak (Quercus agrifolia), canyon live oak (Quercus chrysolepis), and Engelmann's oak (Quercus engelmannii).
+Associated species include the California black walnut (Juglans californica) on some north faces of the Santa Monica Mountains, Santa Susana Mountains, and the San Jose Hills; and poison oak (Toxicodendron diversilobum).

+Riparian woodlands up to 5000 ft are dominated by western sycamore (Platanus racemosa) and various willow species such as Salix gooddingii, Salix laevigata, and Salix lasiolepis.
+Riparian understory contains California laurel (Umbellularia californica) and Pacific madrone (Arbutus menziesii).

-Still higher are mountain conifers such as the huge sugar pine (Pinus lambertiana), ponderosa pine (Pinus ponderosa), Jeffrey pine (Pinus jeffreyi), Coulter pine (Pinus coulteri), and incense cedar (Calocedrus decurrens).
-Endemic cypress (Cupressus) species include: the Monterey cypress (Cupressus macrocarpa), Gowen cypress (Cupressus goveniana), and Sargent's cypress (Cupressus sargentii).
+Mountain conifers dominate above 6000 ft.
+These include species such as the sugar pine (Pinus lambertiana), ponderosa pine (Pinus ponderosa), Jeffrey pine (Pinus jeffreyi), Coulter pine (Pinus coulteri), Bigcone Douglas-fir (Pseudotsuga macrocarpa), and incense cedar (Calocedrus decurrens).

-Another endemic tree is the rare Torrey pine (Pinus torreyana), which is only native to the coastal bluffs in Torrey Pines State Reserve near San Diego, and off the coast on Santa Rosa Island.
+Some endemic tree species mark niche ecological islands.
+One example is the rare Torrey pine (Pinus torreyana), which is only native to the coastal bluffs in Torrey Pines State Natural Reserve near San Diego, and off the coast on Santa Rosa Island.
+Another example is the Tecate Cypress (Cupressus forbesii), which only occurs in four stands near the Mexican border of California.
+The Tecate Cypress only occurs in alkaline soils eroded from gabbro.

-Riparian canyon bottoms can have California sycamores (Platanus racemosa).
-California oak woodlands are at many elevations in less xeric locations, with species such as the coast live oak (Quercus agrifolia).
-Valley oaks (Quercus lobata) once covered the adjacent sheltered plains, such in the Los Angeles basin and San Fernando Valley.

-Southern California black walnut (Juglans californica) remnant populations are on some north faces of the Santa Monica Mountains, Santa Susana Mountains, and the San Jose Hills.

 Channel Islands

-The Channel Islands are mostly covered in coastal sage and chamise chaparral with some oak woodland including endemic and/or rare: buckwheats (Eriogonum spp.), oaks (such as island oak—Quercus tomentella), and Dudleya species restricted to these islands.
+The Channel Islands are mostly covered in grassland and coastal sage scrub, with areas of island chaparral, oak woodland, pine woodland, and mixed woodland.
+Endemic and/or rare plants include buckwheats (Eriogonum spp.), oaks (such as island oak—Quercus tomentella), Catalina ironwood (Lyonothamnus floribundus), and Dudleya species restricted to these islands.
+Bishop pine also occurs on these islands.

 Other habitats

-In and around these different habitats this diverse ecoregion also contains 'patches' of stream-riverside riparian zone oak-sycamore woodlands, native and introduced species grasslands, and serpentine barrens.
-Seasonal wetland habitats include intermittent creeks, ponds, vernal pools, and floodplains.
+In and around these different habitats, this diverse ecoregion also contains 'patches' of grasslands with native or introduced grass species and serpentine barrens.

+Seasonal wetlands, such as vernal pools, form ecological islands.
+There are more than 30 wildflower species that are endemic to the pools in this ecoregion, including Orcuttia californica grass.
+One subspecies of meadow-foam, Limnanthes alba ssp. parishii is only found in the ephemeral wetlands of the Laguna Mountains (and also 800 mi away in the Klamath Mountains).

 Wildfires are part of the natural fire ecology throughout the ecoregion.
-Habitats of this hot, dry coast must survive and revive following the regular forest fires, and the dominant plant species have adapted to do that.
+Habitats of this hot, dry coast must survive and revive following the regular forest fires, and the dominant plant species have adapted to recover from fires.